 Types and frequency of any ongoing quality control program to ensure the accuracy of laboratory data;

-The criteria against which each quality control measure will be assessed;
+The criteria against which each quality control measure will be assessed.

 Discussion on or reference to procedures to be used to review and assess raw data, laboratory data, and project data.
 At a minimum include: